 It may sound old-fashioned, but there is a definite shift in how society treats you once you get engaged.
-“Society does treat an engaged couple differently than girlfriend or boyfriend because the couple is showing the world that they intend to be permanent, so others will treat the relationship as more serious and may invest more time into the couple,” Michael says.
+“Society does treat an engaged couple differently because the couple is showing the world that they intend to be permanent, so others will treat the relationship as more serious and may invest more time into the couple,” Michael says.
 People are more willing to accept obligations you have to your partner or their family and tend to assume you’re a more well-matched couple, just because you’ve gotten engaged.

-And People Feel Like They Can Give Commentary
+People Feel Like They Can Comment

 It can be nice to feel like your relationship is respected, but the other side of that coin is people suddenly have a lot to say.
 About your engagement, about your wedding, about how the two of you interact; once you make your relationship public with an engagement, you may find that you get a whole lot of commentary alongside it.
 Don’t take it to heart.
 Ultimately, your relationship is about what you and your partner want—no matter what everyone else has to say.

-It Can Feel Like A Rehearsal
+It Can Feel Like a Rehearsal

 Some people find their engagement period a bit surreal—like it’s a waiting room for getting married.
-“I think that an engagement is the rehearsal to the big event (marriage) and an important step in making a more solid commitment to each other,” Michael says.
-There’s so much focus on this big event that is going to happen, but make sure that you’re enjoy the here and now.
+“I think that an engagement is a rehearsal to the big event (marriage) and an important step in making a more solid commitment to each other,” Michael says.
+There’s so much focus on this big event that is going to happen, but make sure that you enjoy the here and now.